unoplatform/uno/doc/articles/features/working-with-gitpod.md

 1. Using the Gitpod top left menu, open the `MyApp` folder

 You're ready to develop for WebAssembly or the Linux desktop (Skia+Gtk).

-### Developing for WebAssembly
-1. Once the C# environment is setup, with the commmand palette use the command "Omnisharp: Select project" (or click on the project name in the status bar)
-1. Select the `MyApp.Wasm` project
-1. Using a terminal, navigate to the `MyApp.Wasm` folder
-1. Type `dotnet run`
-1. Once the compilation is done, a server will open on port 5000
-1. Gitpod will suggest to open a new browser window or as a preview window

-You can now use C# Hot Reload and XAML HotReload to develop your application.

-See [the VS Code Getting started](../get-started-vscode.md) documentation for additional details about developing with VS Code.

-### Developing for Skia.Gtk
-1. As Gitpod will suggest, open the port 6080 as a browser preview to get access to the X11 environment.
-1. Once the C# environment is setup, with the commmand palette use the command "Omnisharp: Select project" (or click on the project name in the status bar)
-1. Select the `MyApp.Skia.Gtk` project
-1. To run your application, either:
-    - Using a terminal, navigate to the `MyApp.Skia.Gtk` folder and type `dotnet run`
-    - In the debug activity section on the left, select `Skia.GTK (Debug)` in drop down, the press `F5` or Ctrl+F5 to start the application without the debugger.
-1. Once the compilation is done, a server will open on port 5000
-1. Gitpod will suggest to open a new browser window or as a preview window

-You can now use C# Hot Reload and XAML HotReload to develop your application.

-See [the VS Code Getting started](../get-started-vscode.md) documentation for additional details about developing with VS Code.

 ## Contributing to Uno using Gitpod